denten-books/plain-text/2-chapter.md

 printing process in this evolution," he writes.
 He concludes to say that the IBM Composer finally empowers the writer to once again write books "without the assistance of specialists" [@frutiger, 10].
-Marketing language aside, the emergence of the layered Document Object Model constituted a major milestone in the history of the printed word.
-Whatever model of semiotics one subscribed to in the late 1960s, the DOM fixed the shape of the sign in accordance to emerging technology.
-The document object model continues to structure contemporary text in all its forms: from print typesetting software to web pages.
-It gives the material basis to the conditions of contemporary text production.

-## 2.2 Mark of Transparency (Disappear)
+Marketing language aside, the separation of the sign from its immedeate material contexts constituted a major milestone in the history of writing and textuality.

-In this section, I would like to give a short historical account of a letter's passage from keystroke to pixel.
+In this chapter, I would like to give a historical account of a letter's passage from keystroke to pixel.
 The movement proceeds in three stages, as illustrated by three specific devices: first the mechanization of type reached its apogee in the telegraph at the end of the nineteenth century.
 With the